-- If your business uses the cash method, you might defer income by delaying billing notices so the payment won't be received until early next year. - As an accrual method taxpayer, you might defer income by delaying the shipment of products or provision of services until the beginning of your 2022 tax year. - Also look for opportunities to defer certain advance payments received for services and the sale of goods.
+- If your business uses the cash method, you might defer income by delaying billing notices so the payment won't be received until early next year. - As an accrual method taxpayer, you might defer income by delaying the shipment of products or provision of services until the beginning of your 2024 tax year. - Also look for opportunities to defer certain advance payments received for services and the sale of goods.
 (Requirements apply.)

 Time bonus payments.
-If your company intends to pay employees bonuses for 2021, consider the timing of those payments.
+If your company intends to pay employees bonuses for 2023, consider the timing of those payments.

-- As a cash method business, your company may want to pay bonuses before the end of the year to gain a 2021 deduction for the expense. - You have a little more flexibility if your business uses the accrual method.
-A 2021 deduction will be available for bonus payments made to unrelated employees if paid by the timely filing date (including extensions) of the related tax return, provided the liability to pay the bonuses is both fixed and determinable by the end of that tax year.
+- As a cash method business, your company may want to pay bonuses before the end of the year to gain a 2023 deduction for the expense. - You have a little more flexibility if your business uses the accrual method.
+A 2023 deduction will be available for bonus payments made to unrelated employees if they are paid by two and 1⁄2 months after the year-end, provided the liability to pay the bonuses is both fixed and determinable by the end of that tax year.